Peters Park (Atlanta): Planned features

 At one point the project was described as encompassing 216 acre, out of which 142 would be lots, 48 would streets and 26 acre, parks.
 (Other sources describe the project as 180 acre.
 Peters Park would be accessible via the Peachtree or Marietta Street horsecar lines of the Atlanta Street Railway Company.
 Lots were improved by the land development company, a novelty for Atlanta at the time.
 By May 1885, $50,000 had been spent improving the neighborhood in anticipation of lot sales.

 Failure

 The project failed — few lots were sold.
 Reasons attributed were the walking distance from the horsecar lines, high prices, and the onerous restrictions as to what could be built on the lots.

 Destination of land

 In 1887 Peters offered to donate 4 acre fronting on North Avenue and Cherry Street as the site of the Technological School, which would become Georgia Tech, as an alternative to Boulevard and Grant Park, the two other sites being considered for the school.
 The offer was accepted, and Peters was able to sell an additional adjacent 4.75 acre of prime land for use by the school.
-The remainder of the Peters Park land would become the Hemphill Avenue neighborhood, which would be razed in the late 1960s and become part of the Georgia Tech campus.
+The remainder of the Peters Park land would become the Hemphill Avenue (Home Park) neighborhood, roughly half of which was razed in the late 1960s to become part of the Georgia Tech campus.